florent-haffner/Datastream-Archiver/README.md

 Currently under heavy develpment.

-Features will be added over time but for the moment you can query Satan's Tweets by using
+You need to have Twitter developer credentials.
+Replace the current consumer_key and secret_key by you own ;)

+Actually you can interact with this CLI by using :

-    python3 main.py
+    python3 tweeter-feed.py

+In futur you should be querying stuff following this syntax

+`python3 tweeter-feed.py {who: mocked_list if empty} {nbr_days} {type_of_save}`

+`python3 tweeter-feed.py 7day fs`

+`python3 tweeter-feed.py trump 30day permafeed`